JemWritesCode/Libft/README.md

 # Libft
 ### Recreating Libft at 42 Silicon Valley
+The purpose of this project is to recreate some basic functionality of LibC for use in future projects at 42.
+This ensures understanding of each of these functions.

 `Score 125% (Max) (Outstanding Project x 3)`

 `libft_basics_1: 28/28 correct functions | libft_basics_2: 24/24 correct functions | libft_bonus: 6/6 correct functions`